Ukrainian President vows to fight Russians in 'forests, fields and on shores' as he channels Winston Churchill

-Volodymyr Zelenskyy told MPs on Tuesday that Ukrainians will fight Russian invaders "in the forests, in the fields, on the shores, in the streets" in a rousing speech that channeled the spirit of Winston Churchill.
+Volodymyr Zelenskyy told British MPs today that Ukrainians will fight Russian invaders "in the forests, in the fields, on the shores, in the streets" in a rousing speech that channeled the spirit of Winston Churchill.

-Speaking via videolink to the House of Commons, the Ukrainian president said: "We will not give up, and we will not lose.
+Speaking via videolink in an historic address to the House of Commons, the Ukrainian president said: "We will not give up, and we will not lose.
 We will fight to the end in the sea, in the air.
 We will fight for our land, whatever the costs.
 We will fight in the forests, in the fields, on the shores, in the streets."

-His speech to British politicians comes after his virtual message to the US Senate on Saturday, which saw him call for a no-fly zone over Ukraine - something Boris Johnson has repeatedly ruled out.
+His speech to British politicians comes after his virtual message to the US Senate on Saturday, which saw him call for a no-fly zone over Ukraine - something UK Prime Minister Boris Johnson has repeatedly ruled out.

 "I would like to tell you about the 13 days of war, the war that we didn't start and we didn't want.
 However, we have to conduct this war.
 We do not want to lose what we have, what is ours, our whole country, Ukraine, just the same time way as you once didn't want to lose your country when Nazis started to fight your country.